wso2-attic/ballerina-integrator/README.md

 ....
 ```

-- Here we have used ``  @kubernetes:Deployment `` to specify the Docker image name that will be created as part of building this service.
+- Here you use ``  @kubernetes:Deployment `` to specify the Docker image name that will be created as part of building the service.
-- We have also specified `` @kubernetes:Service `` so that it will create a Kubernetes service, which will expose the Ballerina service that is running on a Pod.
+- You need to specify `` @kubernetes:Service `` so that it can create a Kubernetes service, which will expose the Ballerina service that is running on a Pod.
-- In addition we have used `` @kubernetes:Ingress ``, which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)
+- You need to use `` @kubernetes:Ingress ``, which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)

-If you are using Minikube, you need to set a couple of additional attributes to the `@kubernetes:Deployment` annotation.
+If you are using Minikube, you need to set a few additional attributes to the `@kubernetes:Deployment` annotation.
 - `dockerCertPath` - The path to the certificates directory of Minikube (e.g., `/home/ballerina/.minikube/certs`).
 - `dockerHost` - The host for the running cluster (e.g., `tcp://192.168.99.100:2376`).
-The IP address of the cluster can be found by running the `minikube ip` command.
+> **NOTE**:  If you want to obtain the IP address of the cluster, execute the `minikube ip` command.

-- Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+- Now you can use the following command to build a Ballerina executable archive (.balx) of the service that you developed:
+> **NOTE**: This also creates the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured.

 ```
    $ ballerina build mobile_bff